VishnuvarthanK/Grape-leaf-disease-identification-using-CNN-and-HBA-algorithm/README.md

-# Grape Leaf Disease Classifier
+# Grape Leaf Disease Identification using CNN and HBA Algorithm

 A web application that predicts whether a grape leaf is healthy or infected using the [CLIP model](https://github.com/openai/CLIP) from OpenAI.
 The application is built using Flask for both frontend and backend.